fenar/packer-skunkworx/README.md

-# CoreOS Packer Template for MAAS
+# AI Installer Discovery Imahe Packer Template for MAAS

 ## Introduction
 The Packer template in this directory creates a CoreOS AMD64 image for use with MAAS.